 The 1960s saw the beginning of a movement in psychology, which is called the humanistic movement.
 A group of psychologists were unhappy with the then current state of psychology and its methodology, and were determined to bring about a change, which is often referred to as the humanizing of psychology.
 The approach that they proposed is known as the humanistic approach to psychology or humanistic psychology.

-The humanistic approach to psychology, referred to as the third force in psychology (after psychoanalysis and behaviorism), emphasizes on personal growth, strengths, aspirations, positive values, free will, human potential, and conscious experiences.
+The humanistic approach to psychology, which was a part of the third force in psychology (after psychoanalysis and behaviorism), emphasizes on personal growth, strengths, aspirations, positive values, free will, human potential, and conscious experiences.
 Humanistic psychology conceptualizes humans as positive beings.
 It creates an optimistic picture of human nature and describes human beings as active and growth oriented.

 In the 1950s, a number of psychologists began to show dissent and dissatisfaction with the existing approaches, especially psychoanalysis, which was dominant at that time.
 The humanistic movement began as a reaction against psychoanalysis.
 Psychoanalysis was heavily criticized for creating a pessimistic and negative picture of human beings.
 Humanistic psychology made an attempt to not just provide an alternative approach, but to all together replace the existing approach; they felt that instead of emphasizing the negative aspects, focus should be on the positive aspects of human nature.